Before you begin, make sure you’ve signed up for an account. You can find detailed instructions here.

 - TTS Service: Converts the response back into speech and delivers it to the caller.

-You can set a custom disclaimer message to precede the call using an alternate voice.
 You can also assign multiple voices to your agent using the Multi-voice UI under Voice settings.
 Voices can be distributed across calls by percentage.